HQ20/contracts/contracts/issuance/README.md

     address _currencyToken
 )
 ```
-Initializes the `Issuance` with the `_issuanceName`, `_issuanceSymbol` and `_issuanceDecimals` for the `IssuanceToken` that will be minted to investors and also takes as a paramater the address of the `_acceptedToken` that will be the ERC20 token that investors will pay in.
+Initializes the `Issuance` with the `IssuanceToken` that will be minted to investors and also takes as a paramater the address of the `_currencyToken` that will be the ERC20 token that investors will pay in.

 ---
 ```